Wered6/UE5-StyleGuide/README.md

 <a name="sm-uvs-no-missing"></a>
 <a name="5.1.1"></a>

-### 5.1.1 All Meshes Must Have UVs
+### 5.1.1 All meshes must have UVs

 Pretty simple.
 All meshes, regardless of how they are to be used, should not be missing UVs.

 <a name="sm-uvs-no-overlapping"></a>
 <a name="5.1.2"></a>

-### 5.1.2 All Meshes Must Not Have Overlapping UVs for Lightmaps
+### 5.1.2 All meshes must not have overlapping UVs for Lightmaps

 Pretty simple.
 All meshes, regardless of how they are to be used, should have valid non-overlapping UVs.

 <a name="sm-lods"></a>
 <a name="5.2"></a>

-## 5.2 LODs Should Be Set Up Correctly
+## 5.2 LODs should be set up correctly

 This is a subjective check on a per-project basis, but as a general rule, any mesh that can be seen at varying distances should have proper
 LODs.